 The QUEST curriculum provides opportunities that enhance the following skills: Communication, problem Solving, Creative and Critical Thinking, Research and Study, Guided Independent Study, and Self Evaluation.

-QUEST Spring 2014 Test Window
+QUEST Spring Test Window - 2015

-We will receive nominations from teachers, parents, students, or peers.
-Nominations will be accepted beginning January 8, 2014 .
-The window for submitting nominations closes on January 22, 2014.
+We will receive nominations from the following: teachers, parents, students, or peers.
+Nominations will be accepted beginning Monday January 7, 2015.
+The window for submitting nominations closes on Wednesday, January 21, 2015.
 All nominations must be submitted to the QUEST facilitator at each elementary or middle school by that date.
 Bulloch County's Spring Test Window is open to students in kindergarten through eighth grade.
-Auto referrals will be reviewed using the latest MAP test scores in reading and math.
+Auto referrals will be reviewed using the latest Measures of Academic Progress (MAP) test scores in reading and math.

 Gifted Eligibility is determined using one of two options:

 Information shall be gathered in each of the four data categories.
 At least one of the criteria must be met by a score on a nationally-normed standardized test.
 Any data used to assess one category, may not be used to assess another category.
 Assessment data must be current within two years.

 Bulloch County Schools does not use private test data to determine eligibility.
 It may be used as a referral for further evaluation.
-Gifted students who enroll from an out-of-state program must meet Georgia requirements in order to be placed in Bulloch County School’s QUEST program.
+Gifted students who enroll from an out-of-state program must meet Georgia requirements in order to be placed in Bulloch County's QUEST program.
 All scores must be current within two years and additional assessment may be necessary.

-If a student is determined to be eligible for gifted services during the spring test window, service will begin at the beginning of the 2014-15 school year.
-Test results will be available by the end of May, 2014.
+If a student is determined to be eligible for gifted services during the spring test window, service will begin at the beginning of the 2015-16 school year.
+Test results will be available by the end of May 2015.